 2. It does not expand like solid wood

-Common wood expands and shrinks in different temperatures.
+Common wood expands and shrinks at different temperatures.
 Whereas engineering wood does not have the effect of weather and it remains in a normal state.

 3. Easy Installation

 Engineering wood can be easily installed for flooring.
 It is available in many sizes and thicknesses in the market.
-So that installing it on the floor is much easier than solid wood flooring. some handy homeowners are installing their own engineered floors.
+So installing it on the floor is much easier than solid wood flooring.
+Some handy homeowners are installing their own engineered floors.

 This sanding can also be done according to the thickness of the top layers.
 When the floor starts to look old, sanding and polish make it look new again.

 4. The Top Layer Can Be Re-finished

 After the sanding, we can refinish it to protect it and make it look new again.
 A damaged old floor requires regular maintenance.
 If you plan to change your wood floor instead of refinishing it, it can be expensive for you.
 Professional refinishing is less expensive than replacing it.

 5. Less Costly